 1. Review your recurring monthly bills

 I’m a fan of paying bills on autopilot—I’m less likely to miss a payment, and it’s one less thing for me to do each month.

 The trouble with automatic payments, however, is that we forget to ask ourselves whether we need those services in the first place.
-We also assume we can’t negotiate a better deal, or customize our plans in order to pay less.
+We also assume we can’t negotiate a better deal, or customize our plans to pay less.

 2. Reduce your food spending

 One of the easiest ways to save for maternity leave is to track and reduce how much you spend on food.

 More than any other regular expense in our budgets, food is one of the most malleable and easily changed.
 A few tweaks can help you cut your food budget and apply those savings to your maternity leave instead.
 Here are a few effective ideas: